apify/actor-templates/README.md

 All templates are stores in `./templates` directory.
 For each template needs to create an archive of whole source code into the `./dist/templates` directory.
-The archive is used to to create a boilerplate template in `apify CLI` or other places in the Apify system.
+The archive is used to create a boilerplate template in `apify CLI` or other places in the Apify system.

 ### Update and add templates